agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 ~> Acknowledgement
 ~> Actions

-This article is to help product owners and junior developers understand the impact of unmaintainable software on deliverables and learn how to discuss the topic with technical directors and leads.
+Ignorance Driven Development is software development lead and directed by inexperienced people producing an unmaintainable product that developers will dread to work on.

-I describe the symptoms of unmaintainable software and excuses I've heard inexperienced tech people use to minimize it, how to recognized it and finally effective strategies to help your corporation **acknowledge this problem** and **change attitude about it**.
+This article is to help product owners and junior developers understand the impact of technical decisions enforced by inexperienced people--its result unmaintainable software on deliverables and learn how to discuss the topic with technical directors and leads.

 ## Symptoms of unmaintainable software